-ACPS Staffing Standard Ratio Staffing Requirement / Industry Standard FTE Criteria Criteria Special Education A-BASE (for children with Autism in the Regular Education environment) Elementary Schools 1.00 per 5-6 children Teacher Autism Assistant 3.00 1.00 per 7-8 children Teacher Autism Assistant 4.00 Middle and High Schools 1.00 per 5-8 children Teacher Autism Assistant 2.00 B-BASE (for children with behavioral challenges in the Regular Education environment) Elementary Schools Teacher 1.00 per 5-8 children Behavior Assistant 2.00 Middle and High Schools Teacher 1.00 per 5-8 children Autism Assistant 1.00 C-BASE: Functional skills, Community based instruction, Post high programs (self-contained models) Elementary Schools 1.00 per 5-6 children Teacher 2.00 (or 3.00) Teaching Assistant 1.00 per 7-8 children Teacher 3.00 (or 4.00) Teaching Assistant Middle and High Schools 1.00 per 5-8 children Teacher Teaching Assistant 2.00 (or 3.00) Generalist Special Education Program (resource/push-in/pull-out for remaining population) State points are totaled and divided by 20.
-Result is rounded up, typically to the nearest 0.50 1-49% of Special Education Services: 1 point 50-100% of Special Education Services: 2.5 points 50-100% of Special Education Services, but child is AUT or MD: 3.3 points Total is divided by 20 and the resulting FTE is used as the staffing calculation Special consideration for adult assistance for individual students are considered on a case-by-case basis outside of this calculation
+ACPS Staffing Standard Ratio Staffing Requirement / Industry Standard FTE Criteria Criteria Special Education A-BASE (for children with Autism in the Regular Education environment) Elementary Schools 1.00 per 5-6 children Teacher Autism Assistant 3.00 1.00 per 7-8 children Teacher Autism Assistant 4.00 Middle and High Schools Teacher 1.00 per 5-8 children Autism Assistant 2.00 B-BASE (for children with behavioral challenges in the Regular Education environment) Elementary Schools 1.00 per 5-8 children Teacher Behavior Assistant 2.00 Middle and High Schools Teacher 1.00 per 5-8 children Autism Assistant 1.00 C-BASE: Functional skills, Community based instruction, Post high programs (self-contained models) Elementary Schools Teacher 1.00 per 5-6 children 2.00 (or 3.00) Teaching Assistant 1.00 per 7-8 children Teacher Teaching Assistant 3.00 (or 4.00) Middle and High Schools Teacher 1.00 per 5-8 children Teaching Assistant 2.00 (or 3.00) Generalist Special Education Program (resource/push-in/pull-out for remaining population) State points are totaled and divided by 20.
+Result is rounded up, typically to the nearest 0.50 1-49% of Special Education Services: 1 point 50-100% of Special Education Services: 2.5 points 50-100% of Special Education Services, but child is AUT or MD: 3.3 points 'Safety net" for projected staffing uses a standard calculation of points of current students as well as students active in the special education evaluation process Special programs (A-BASE, B-BASE, C-BASE, ECSE) are not included in the calculations Students eligible for special education as a student with a Speech and Language impairment are not included in the calculations The total number of students with disabilities, served by the generalists, are divided into two groups 60% are considered student with disabilities at 2.5 points and the remaining 40% of the students are calculated as 1 point students Total is divided by 20 and the resulting FTE is used as the staffing calculation Special consideration for adult assistance for individual students are considered on a case-by-case basis outside of this calculation

-ACDS Staffing Standard Datio offing Demoirement / Industry Standard FTE ACPS Staffing Standard Ratio Criteria FTE ffing Requirement / Industry Standar Criteria Speech Pathology 4.00 1 Speech Pathologist 1.00 2100 minutes per week, approx. Psychology Psychologist minimum (one full day) per 100 children Occupational and Phys sical Th nerapy Therapist 1.00 2200 minute per week, approx. Specialists 1 Director of Special Education 1.00 Assistant Director of Special Education 1.00 Coordinators of Special Education 3.00 (1 for Elementary, 1 for Middle, 1 for High) Autism Specialist (Board Certified Behavior Analyst) 1.00 per 75 students with Autism Behavior Specialist 2.00 (1 for Elementary, 1 for Secondary) Learning Disability Specialist 2.00 (1 for Elementary, 1 for Secondary) Teacher for Private Schools Service Plans 1.00 Caseload 35-45 Teacher for students served by CSA 1.00 Caseload 30-40
+ACPS Staffing Standard Ratio FTE Criteria Staffing Requirement / Industry Standard FTE Criteria Speech Pathology Speech Pathologist 1.00 2100 minutes per week, approx. Psychology Elementary and Middle Psychologist Psychologist 0.20 minimum (one full day) 0.10 per 100 children High Schools Psychologist 1.00 at Albemarle0.60 at Monticello0.40 at Western Albemarle Occupational and Phys sical Therapy Therapist 1.00 2200 minute per week, approx. Specialists Director of Special Education 1.00 Assistant Director of Special Education 1.00 Coordinators of Special Education 3.00 (1 for Elementary, 1 for Middle, 1 for High) Autism Specialist (Board Certified Behavior Analyst) 1.00 per 75 students with Autism Behavior Specialist 1.00 per 800 students Learning Disability Specialist 2.00 (1 for Elementary, 1 for Secondary) Teacher for Private Schools Service Plans 1.00 Caseload 35-45 Teacher for students served by CSA 1.00 Caseload 30-40